datacommonsorg/docsite/courseware/data_literacy/faqs.md

 ## What is it?

 A set of [modules](course_materials/modules.html) focusing on several [key concepts](course_materials/key_themes.html) focusing on data modeling, analysis, visualization and the (ab)use of data to tell (false) narratives.
-Each module lists its objectives and builds on a pedagogical narrative around the explanation of key concepts, e.g. the differences between correlations and causation.
+Each module lists its objectives and builds on a pedagogical narrative around the explanation of key concepts, e.g., the differences between correlations and causation.
 We extensively use the Data Commons platform to point to _real world_ examples without needing to write a single line of code!

 All material is provided publicly and free of charge, under a Creative Commons license ([CC BY](https://creativecommons.org/licenses/by/4.0/)).